orangesmartie92/m2-2-js--fundamentals-P2/__lecture/lecture-7-array-methods-1.md

 5. `.reverse()`, `.lastIndexOf()`
 6. `.splice()`, `.toString()`

-- Split into teams of 2.
-- Take given methods
 - find an explanation/definition, then write your own.
 - create two examples of each method in use.
 Be creative. 😛